smcsar/smcsar-addons/README.md

 ### Gotchas / Best Practices ###

+- Javascript files use the *.js* extension in order to enable proper file handling by editors/IDE's.
+This will be automatically changed to *.gs* when `gapps deploy` is called
 - While files may be organized in directories within this project, Google Apps Script will flatten out the directory structure on the server.
 As a result, you must ensure that all filenames are unique throughout the entire project -